robot297/JAG_6_2019/Lab 6 Questions.md

 Make sure you catch and handle any exceptions.

-Test your program on a Windows and a Mac or Linux computer.
+Test your program on a Windows and a Mac/Linux computer.
 There are Macs and PCs in the hallway outside T3050.

 **The long version**: